 After completing Krav Instructor Training I started increasing my training intensity. level testing would be coming up in about two months and I was going to test into level three.
-Then try to test into level 4 at the following level test, level testing occurs about every six months.
-It was an ambitious goal but I was going after it anyway.
-After awhile I begin having pain in my left shoulder and all the way down my left arm.
+After awhile I began having pain in my left shoulder and all the way down my left arm.
 I thought I pulled a shoulder or back muscle since I have been problems with the range of motion in my shoulders.
 I continued to train thinking the pain would eventually go away but it didn’t.
 I made an appointment with a shoulder doctor who took x-rays of my shoulders.
 He told me I had osteoarthritis and said I had the shoulders of an 80 year old and I should stop participating in Krav Maga.
 He sent me to therapy for my shoulders and my shoulders started to feel better: the therapist would stretch my shoulders and make me do some exercises.
 The therapy seemed to work, the pain decreased and I had some increased mobility in my shoulders.
 However I still had some shoulder and arm pain along with numbness and weakness in my left arm and hand; the pain was minor while I was up but I could only lay down for about 10 minutes before I had extreme pain, I had to sleep sitting up in a chair for most of the night.
 I continued to go to therapy hoping the other pain and numbness would go away but it didn’t.

 The Real Cause